 Now that you know what to include in your annual report and your options for how it will look, you’re likely ready to dive into the nitty-gritty of creating your own.
 Put your best foot forward by leveraging these six best practices!

 1. Create a plan for your nonprofit annual report.

 When your organization starts a new fundraising campaign, creating a strategy is the first step—and the same goes for your annual report.
-You’ll need the help of multiple departments to assemble all the information as well as compile and design the document.
+You’ll need the help of multiple team members or departments to assemble all the information, as well as compile and design the document.

 Now that you’ve established your audience and goals, you can schedule your plan of action.
 Your annual report strategy might include: